-Clause 5 of the AustralAsia Railway (Third Party Access) Code which is a scheduled of the AustralAsia Railway (Third Party Access) Act 1999 (SA and NT).
+92 Clause 5 of the AustralAsia Railway (Third Party Access) Code, which is a schedule of the AustralAsia Railway (Third Party Access) Act 1999 (SA and NT).

-Essential Services Commission of South Australia, Rail Access Regime Review, Final Report, 2015.
+93 Essential Services Commission of South Australia, Rail Access Regime Review, Final Report, 2015.

-Essential Services Commission of South Australia, 2017 Ports Access and Pricing Review, Final Report, September 2017, pages 42 and 43.
+94 Essential Services Commission of South Australia, 2017 Ports Access and Pricing Review, Final Report, September 2017, pages 42 and 43.

-- 6.d) The commission considers the list of prescribed services in Regulation 12(1) remains appropriate at this time. - 6.e) The commission believes the regime should not provide the potential for a port operator to move prescribed services outside the reach of the regulatory regime. - 6.f) The commission considers prescribed services provided at the MSB should fall within the scope of the regime on expiry of the current lease.
+- 6.d) The commission considers the list of prescribed services in regulation 12(1) is appropriate at this time. - 6.e) The commission believes the regime should not allow the potential for a private port operator to provide prescribed services outside the reach of the regulatory regime. - 6.f) The commission believes the regime should not allow the potential for a lessee of the port operator to provide prescribed services outside the reach of the regulatory regime without the consent of the regulator and the regulator should be able to give consent subject to binding conditions. - 6.g) The commission finds there is a gap in the regime since a private port operator and a pilotage service provider can be different entities, but only a private port operator is directly subject to the access and pricing regime in part 11.